This guide assumes you already followed the Getting Started documentation and you already downloaded

 mozilla-central source code, most likely

 You will be asked to choose from the following list of options

 Please choose the version of Firefox you want to build:1.
 Firefox for Desktop Artifact Mode2.
 Firefox for Desktop3.
 GeckoView/Firefox for Android Artifact Mode4.
 GeckoView/Firefox for Android

 Please choose option 2 to proceed with a successful build.

 This action will install all the libraries and dependencies necessary to build Thunderbird locally.

 It could happen that some libraries will not be installed by the

-Go.
-Check if these packages are available in your system by running these commands in your terminal:
+Rust programming language.
+Check whether these packages are available in your system by running these commands in your terminal: